"Never violate the sacredness of your individual self-respect."

 About themselves, the organization, and the world around them.
 Thinking alike seldom contributes to anyone's success.
-How one develops personally and professionally benefits greatly by being distinctive in some way.
+How one develops personally and professionally benefits significantly by being distinctive.
 In the arc of life, it pays to be different.

-To be clear when speaking about leaders we're not necessarily equating that term with a position.
-Untitled leaders are found throughout most structures.
+When speaking about leaders, we're not necessarily equating that term with a position.
+However, untitled leaders are found throughout most structures.

 Much that's written about leaders has to do with "style."
-Author, Joseph Garvey, reminds us of three from social-psychologist, Kurt Lewin:
+For example, author, Joseph Garvey, reminds us of three from social psychologist Kurt Lewin:

 - Authoritarian Leadership (Autocratic).
-The leader dictates policies and procedures and decides what objectives are to be completed.
-Control is a major theme.
+The leader dictates policies and procedures and decides what objectives must be completed.
+Again, control is a significant theme.

 - Participative Leadership (Democratic).
 Here the members participate in the decision-making process.
-Team morale is higher and members are more engaged.
+As a result, team morale is higher, and members are more engaged.
 Unfortunately, this style is noted for an absence of clear communication.

 - Delegative Leadership (Laissez-Faire).
-Team members receive little or no guidance from leaders and they are free to make their own decisions.
+Team members need more guidance from leaders and are free to make their own decisions.
 Tools are provided along with processes to make good decisions.
-The groups solve problems on their own.
+Then, the groups solve problems on their own.

 - Transactional Leadership.
 This style focuses on the role of supervision, organization, and group performance.
-Employees perform well when there is a clear chain of command in the organization.
+Employees perform well when there is an organization's transparent chain of command.